 This song presents a great marriage between funk, electro, and a smattering of disco, all under the pop umbrella with its catchy and memorable vocal section.
 The great thing about this song is that due to its huge popularity, everyone’s familiar with it, which makes it an ideal song to put into your catalog.

 As is often the case when there’s a bit of funk influence, we’ll be playing some fairly standard barre chords, but all the interesting stuff will be happening on our left hand.
 By ensuring the strumming movement comes from the wrist, we can capture the groove and feel that makes the original so good.

 Click Here for tab for Believer by Imagine Dragons

-Believer is an anthemic and powerful song that blends a little bit of that rock influence with catchy pop vocals to create a striking song.
-It was the first single from their third studio album ‘Evolve’ released in 2017.
+Believer is a powerful anthem that blends a little bit rock influence with catchy pop vocals to create a striking song.
+It was the first single from their third studio album Evolve released in 2017.
 Of course, it performed exceptionally well commercially.
-But more importantly, the official music video features boxing scenes between singer Dan Reynolds and legendary actor Dolph Lundgren which has amassed over 2 billion views on YouTube.
+But more importantly, the official music video (which has amassed over 2 billion views on YouTube) features boxing scenes between singer Dan Reynolds and legendary actor Dolph Lundgren.

-For all its vocal harmonic complexity, playing this on guitar is very easy!
+For all its vocal-harmonic complexity, playing this on guitar is very easy!
 We’ll be using a capo on the first fret to make the chords easy to hold.
-The progression just uses 3 easy chords which are Am, E, and F, each one is held for 4 counts each.
+The progression just uses 3 easy chords which are Am, E, and F, each of which is held for 4 counts each.
 Super simple!

-As this is quite a stripped down song the acoustic guitar really plays a big role here, but fortunately it won’t pose any technical challenge for a beginner.
-The only other unusual thing going on is that we’ll need to put our guitar into ‘Drop D’ tuning, to do that we simply take any standard tuned guitar and lower that first (thickest) string down to a D allowing you to hit a power chord with all open notes.
+As this is quite a stripped-down song, the acoustic guitar really plays a big role here, but fortunately doesn’t pose any technical challenge for a beginner.
+The only other unusual thing going on is that we’ll need to put our guitar into ‘Drop D’ tuning.
+To do that, we simply take any standard-tuned guitar and lower that first (thickest) string down to a D, allowing you to hit a power chord with all open notes.